DUCK PONDS AND HOW TO DESIGN THEM

-The actual biofiltration of the pond can be tackled with any number of manufactured filters or you can construct a wetland filter (bog filter).
-I favor the wetland filter because of the incredible capacity they have to strip water of debris and the powerhouse of biofiltration they can offer when built correctly.
+The actual bio-filtration of the pond can be tackled with any number of manufactured filters or you can construct a wetland filter (bog filter).
+I favor the wetland filter because of the incredible capacity it has to strip water of debris, and the powerhouse bio-filtration they offer when built correctly.
 The wetland filter is also aesthetically pleasing when it comes to integrating it into the overall design of the pond.
-The wetland filter can be planted with plants such as sweetflag and others, so the plants do not appeal to the palate of your stock.
-Again the name of the game for the biofiltration of a duck pond is to double what you think you need!
+The wetland filter can be planted with aquatic plants such as sweetflag and others, be sure the plants do not appeal to the palate of your birds.
+Again the name of the game for the bio-filtration of a duck pond is to double what you think you need!

 The main complaint that people have when building their duck ponds is maintenance issues.
-Many of these issues can easily be addressed by thinking out your duck pond carefully and not treating it like a koi pond or water garden; because it is not.
+Many of these issues can easily be addressed by thinking out your duck pond carefully.
+Do not treat it like a koi pond, water garden, or swimming pool; because it is NOT.
 The key components to a successful duck pond are size, water movement, aeration, filtration and stock level.
-Plan all of these on the front end and you will not constantly be playing catch up on the back end, resist the urge that because you have a great looking duck pond you feel maybe 1 or 2 more birds won’t make a difference, they will.
-And accept the fact that no matter how well you are set up, a duck pond requires a significantly higher level of maintenance than a fish pond or water garden ever will.
-If you are at peace with all these factors them you to will have a great duck pond and be able to enjoy all that comes with keeping these fun and interesting birds of the water.
+Plan all of these on the front end and you will not constantly be playing catch up on the back end.
+Try to resist the urge to over stock.
+Because you have a great looking duck pond you may feel 1 or 2 more birds won’t make a difference, they will.
+And accept the fact that no matter how well you are set up, a duck pond requires a significantly higher level of maintenance than a koi pond or water garden ever will.
+If you are at peace with all these factors them you to will have a great duck pond.

 All copyrights to this material belong to Mike Gannon.